 A new patent application from Google published at the USPTO today that has the same name as the divisional patent filed last week, as well as the same description, but the claims contained within the patent application are very different and focus upon pages that may have transformed into doorway pages.
 The patent application is:

 Invented by Anurag Acharya, Matt Cutts, Jeffrey Dean, Paul Haahr, Monika Henzinger, Urs Hoelzie, Steve Lawrence, Karl Pfleger, Oclan Sercinoglu, and Simon Tong

 Filed June 30, 2011

-A system may determine a measure of how a content of a document changes over time, generate a score for the document based, at least in part, on the measure of how the content of the document changes over time, and rank the document with regard to at least one other document based, at least in part, on the score.
+A system may determine a measure of how the content of a document changes over time, generate a score for the document-based, at least in part, on the measure of how the content of the document changes over time, and rank the document concerning at least one other document based, at least in part, on the score.

 The new claims focus upon instances where the content of a page changes so much that it has quite possibly become a doorway page.
 The patent description tells us in one section what Google might be keeping an eye out for: